-The SMAs have an internal GPS receiver used principally to link it to the National Bureau of Standards timing system.
-The GPS antenna is mounted on the enclosure at the rear of the solar array.
-The GPS is internally activated approximately every 4 hours and checks the "location of the instrument" and the time.
+The SMAs have an internal GPS receiver used principally to link it to the National Bureau of Standards timing system. (a) The GPS is internally activated approximately every 4 hours and checks the "location of the instrument" and the time.
 Any differences between the internal clock and the GPS time are recorded and saved by the SMA.
 Any corrections to the internal timing are made automatically.
 Typically, the greatest correction recorded is approximately 4 milliseconds.